JuliaDiff/TaylorSeries.jl/docs/src/userguide.md

-Internally, `evaluate` for `TaylorN` considers separately the contributions of all `HomogeneousPolynomial`s by `order`, which are finally added up *after* sorting them (in place) in increasing order by `abs2`.
+Internally, `evaluate` for `TaylorN` considers separately the contributions of all `HomogeneousPolynomial`s by `order`, which are finally added up *after* sorting them in place (which is the default) in increasing order by `abs2`.
 This is done in order to use as many significant figures as possible of all terms in the final sum, which then should yield a more accurate result.
-This default can be changed to a non-sorting sum thought, which may be more performant or useful for certain subtypes of `Number` which do not have `isless` defined.
+This default can be changed to a non-sorting sum thought, which may be more performant or useful for certain subtypes of `Number` which, for instance, do not have `isless` defined.
 See
 [this issue](https://github.com/JuliaDiff/TaylorSeries.jl/issues/242)
 for a motivating example.
-This can be done using the keyword `sorting` in `evaluate`, which expects a `Bool`, or using a that boolean as the last argument in the function-like evaluation.
+This can be done using the keyword `sorting` in `evaluate`, which expects a `Bool`, or using a that boolean as the *first* argument in the function-like evaluation.

 ```@repl userguide
 exy([.1,.02]) # default is `sorting=true`
 evaluate(exy, [.1,.02]; sorting=false)
-exy([.1,.02], false)
+exy(false, [.1,.02])
 ```

 In the examples shown above, the first entry corresponds to the